MuhammadAusajaHussain/License-Plate-Office-Simulation/README.md

 - **Stage 2:** Same shared clerk as Simulation 1
 - **Queue Type:** Single, shared queue for all customers

-Both simulations are run for a **single replication of 5,000 minutes**.
+Both simulations are run for a **single replication of 5,000 minutes** and the max arrival is kept at **80** per entity for simulations to avoid entity overflow.

 ## 📊 Objective